MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 Add the `Thoth.Elmish.FormBuilder` dependency in your [Paket](https://fsprojects.github.io/Paket/) files: `paket add Thoth.Elmish.FormBuilder --project <your project>`.

-If you are trying this library for the first time you probably wants to add `Thoth.Elmish.FormBuilder.BasicFields` too.
+If you are trying this library for the first time you probably want to add `Thoth.Elmish.FormBuilder.BasicFields` too.
 It provides some ready to use fields.

-For using, the default view of `Thoth.Elmish.FormBuilder.BasicFields`, you need to include [Bulma](http://bulma.io/) in your project.
+For using the default view of `Thoth.Elmish.FormBuilder.BasicFields`, you need to include [Bulma](http://bulma.io/) in your project.

 ### BasicFields - Basic usage